JelleZijlstra/taxonomy/docs/about.md

 tarsier from Pakistan, [_Hesperotarsius sindhensis_](/t/Hesperotarsius_sindhensis).

 In addition to specimen-based research, I have a few publications dealing with purely nomenclatural matters like homonyms.
-Most recently, I discovered during work on this database that a monkey species was named 25 years later than generally thought, and I published a paper about this.
+Over the past few years, I have started publishing some papers with work deriving from the curation of this database.
 I have published the following papers:

 - [Zijlstra, J.S., Hoek Ostende, L.W. van den and Due, R.A.
 2008.
 Verhoeven's giant rat of Flores (_Papagomys theodorverhoeveni_, Muridae) extinct after all?.
 Contributions to Zoology 77(1):25-31. doi:10.1163/18759866-07701004](/a/4160)
 - [Zijlstra, J.S.
 2010. _Neurotrichus skoczeni_, new name for _Neurotrichus minor_ Skoczen, 1993, preoccupied.
 Journal of Vertebrate Paleontology 30(6):1903. doi:10.1080/02724634.2010.521606](/a/3555)